sanghyun-son/daily-arXiv-ai-enhanced/README.md

    3. `MODEL_NAME`: such as "deepseek-chat"
    4. `EMAIL`: your email for push to GitHub
    5. `NAME`: your name for push to GitHub
+   6. `INTEREST`: (optional) your research interests for relevance filtering, such as "machine learning, deep learning, computer vision".
+The AI will assess relevance levels: Must, High, Medium, Low, or Irrelevant.
+Papers with Low or Irrelevant relevance are automatically excluded from the final database.
 7. Go to your-own-repo -> Actions -> arXiv-daily-ai-enhanced
 8. You can manually click **Run workflow** to test if it works well (it may take about one hour).
 By default, this action will automatically run twice a day:
    - **18:00 KST**: Crawl arXiv papers and submit batch job (`.github/workflows/crawl.yml`)